tomgreenfield/AdaptHelper/README.md

 # Adapt Helper

-This is an Sublime Text package to help with the population of content in the [Adapt Framework](https://github.com/adaptlearning/adapt_framework).
+This is a Sublime Text package to help with the population of content in the [Adapt Framework](https://github.com/adaptlearning/adapt_framework).

 ## Installation